openapi-library/OpenAPIValidators/CONTRIBUTING.md

 - Please adhere to the coding conventions used throughout a project (indentation, accurate comments, etc.) and any other requirements (e.g. linter and test coverage checks).
 - PRs should remain focused in scope and not contain unrelated commits.
 - **Please ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.
-- **IMPORTANT**: if this is your first pull request for this project, please add your name to the [AUTHORS file](https://github.com/RuntimeTools/chai-openapi-response-validator/blob/master/AUTHORS.md) in the pull request, which indicates that you accept the IBM Contributor License Agreement [below](#IBM-Contributor-License-Agreement).
+- **IMPORTANT**: if this is your first pull request for this project, please add your name to the [AUTHORS file](https://github.com/RuntimeTools/openapi-validators/blob/master/AUTHORS.md) in the pull request, which indicates that you accept the IBM Contributor License Agreement [below](#IBM-Contributor-License-Agreement).

-Follow this process if you'd like your work considered for inclusion in the project:
+Follow this process if you'd like to work on this project:

 1. [Fork](http://help.github.com/fork-a-repo/) the project, clone your fork, and configure the remotes: